spinen/laravel-garbage-man/readme.md

 ## Prerequisite

-As side from Laravel >= 5.1.10 (5.1.10 is the first version that had the warn method, so that is the minimum for logging), there is 1 package that is required
+As side from Laravel >= 5.1.10 (5.1.10 is the first version that had the warn method, so that is the minimum for logging), there is 1 package that is required.

 * [nesbot/carbon](https://github.com/briannesbitt/Carbon)